sherzyang/learning-discovery-tool/README.md

 [Evaluation Notebook](evaluation_notebook.ipynb)

 ### Deployment
 Text Ascent has been deployed as a flask-enabled web app [traverse.sherzyang.com](https://traverse.sherzyang.com) on an EC2 instance.
 The app uses brython to interact between python functions and html.
+Below are two images from the web app.
+Given any user input text, the model will output related articles from the library with links in the title to full length articles.
+Users can scroll or traverse from simpler content to more complex content and the table will update accordingly.

 ![web_app_demo1 image](web_app_demo1.png)
 ![web_app_demo2 image](web_app_demo2.png)